benpolhill/intothemoss/README.md

 - Identifier (in Podcast tab, format: itmYYYYMMDD)
 - Description (in Podcast tab)

 Other fields (like image) may be filled, but are not essential for the feed build.
+See screenshots below for what to fill in.
 ![ID3 fields 1](images/ID3Tag1.png)
 ![ID3 fields 2](images/ID3Tag2.png)